-- Carry out market research, stakeholder and competitor analysis to inform the positioning of the Faculty, its academic Schools and the Institute of Sustainability.
+- Carry out market research, stakeholder and competitor analysis to inform the positioning of the Faculty and its academic Schools.

 - Contribute to the Faculty’s events programme, helping to ensure maximum value is derived from the resources deployed.

-- Manage and develop the Marketing and Communications Officer.
+- Manage and develop the Design and Production Officer and Communications Officer (Open Lab).
 This involves setting objectives, overseeing and reviewing workload and progress.

 - My blog: a writer in the laboratory

 - Sustainable Futures: Research, Policy and Practice